Jigsaw-Code/outline-sdk/x/mobileproxy/README.md

 Note: Gomobile expects gobind to be in the PATH, that's why we need to prebuild it, and set up the PATH accordingly.

+The `-ldflags='-s -w'` flag strips debug symbols to reduce the size of the output library.

 <details>
 <summary>Sample iOS generated Code</summary>